Single molecule microscopy / spectroscopyCopyright: Fitter

-In our lab we operate two fluorescence microscopes for single molecule detection.
-In addition to a dual color confocal microscope (MicroTime 200, PicoQuant) with pulsed excitation at 485 and 638 nm and two detection channels, we are currently setting up a widefield/TIRF microscope with dual color (488 nm, 640 nm) excitation.
-By employing single-photon counting with sub nanosecond time resolution we make use of extensive multi-parameter fluorescence analysis.
-Major methods applied in our group are single molecule Förster resonance energy transfer (smFRET), fluorescence correlation spectroscopy (FCS), time resolved anisotropy decay (TRA) and photo-induced electron transfer (PET).
-In this respect many of our activities are related to methodical developments, both on the experimental side and by improving data analysis tools.
+In our lab we operate two fluorescence microscopes for single-molecule detection.
+In addition to a confocal microscope (MicroTime 200, PicoQuant) with pulsed excitation at 440, 485, 510 and 638 nm and simultaneous two color detection, we are running a widefield/TIRF microscope, which also allows us to detect two colors simultaneously at 488, 532, and 640 nm excitation.
+By employing single-photon counting (TCSPC) with sub nanosecond time resolution we make use of extensive multi-parameter fluorescence analysis.
+Major methods applied in our group are single molecule Förster resonance energy transfer (smFRET), fluorescence correlation spectroscopy (FCS), time resolved anisotropy decay (TRA), photo-induced electron transfer (PET), and two-color coincidence detection (TCCD).
+In this respect many of our activities are related to methodical developments.
+For example, a strong linkage between cell-free protein synthesis and applications of single-molecule fluorescence spectroscopy was established in our lab.
+We make use of this approach to produce tailor-made samples for single-molecule fluorescence spectroscopy and, on the other hand, employ specific in vitro assays to investigate aspects of the protein biosynthesis.

 J. Fitter, A. Katranidis, T. Rosenkranz, D. Atta, R. Schlesinger, G. Büldt